looyenyi/looyenyi/README.md

 - Hi, I’m @looyenyi
-- I’m interested in animal behaviour and conservation
+- I’m interested in animal behaviour and conservation, especially in birds.
-- I’m currently learning bioacoustics in R
+- I’m currently learning bioacoustics in R and have experience in sound analysis using Raven and warbleR.
-- I’m looking to collaborate on sound analysis projects
+- I’m looking to collaborate on bioacoustic projects in tropical regions!
 - How to reach me: looyenyi@gmail.com

 <!---